alex-gutev/live_cells/README.md

 ## Widgets Library

-Besides the `ValueCell` interface, containined in the `live_cells` library, this package also provides a second library `live_cell_widgets` which address another shortcoming in Flutter which is the requirement for "controller" objects.
+Besides the `ValueCell` interface provided by the `live_cells` library, this package also provides a second library `live_cell_widgets` which address another shortcoming in Flutter which is the requirement for "controller" objects.

-Quite a few widgets in Flutter require a "controller" for some or all of their functionality, the most notable being `TextField` which requires a `TextEditingController`.
+Quite a few widgets in Flutter require a "controller" for some or all of their functionality, the most notable being `TextField` which requires a `TextEditingController` to be able to set its content.
 Controller objects are problematic because they step out of the reactive paradigm adopted by Flutter making them difficult or clunky to use.

 The `live_cell_widgets` library provides wrappers around commonly used widgets which replace controller objects with cell objects.